 Important: As this password is used to encrypt and decrypt your disk, it is critical that you remember it or keep it in a safe place.
 If you forget the password to an encrypted disk, the data on it will be lost forever.

 If the dialog doesn’t appear, or if you’re setting up Time Machine for network attached storage, open System Preferences > Time Machine, click select backup disk, select your disk in the “Backup destinations” table, and click the “use disk” button.
 If you’re setting up Time Machine for network attached storage, encryption is optional.

 Once the disk has been selected, Time Machine will make an initial backup.
 This may take a while, however you can continue to use your computer while this is happening.
 The speed of future backups depends on how much has changed since the last backup.

 While in Time Machine preferences, you may also wish to select the “Show Time Machine in menu bar” checkbox, allowing you to enter Time Machine from anywhere.

 Note: if you prefer an audio demonstration, there is an AppleVis podcast that demonstrates this process.

-- Navigate to the folder where the file was located.
-If you don’t know, press Command Option Space in the Finder to open the full search window and search for the file there.
+- In Finder, navigate to the folder where the file was located.
+If you don’t know, press Command-Option-Space to open the full search window and search for the file there.

 - Enter Time Machine either through the menu bar or with Spotlight or Siri.
 As Time Machine starts, Voiceover will play a swishing sound several times, after which you will be focused in the folder in the current time.